alberto1818/DP-MQTT-server-implementation-in-Python/README.md

 We chose _python_  as our primary language, because it provides and gives us access to a lot of excellent MQTT client libraries to implement, as we wanted to use **paho** module.
 These clients allow us to develop an MQTT client application with very little code.

 The goals we gonna try to achieve by implemeting in Pythons are:

-1)One machine will act as a MQTT broker in a network, where all machines are connected to.
+1. One machine will act as a MQTT broker in a network, where all machines are connected to.

-2)We plan to analyse the received topic and extract the device, device command, and command value .
+2. We plan to analyse the received topic and extract the device, device command, and command value .

-3)Check if the command is valid and execute that command, and after that update the status and send a response to other clients.
+3. Check if the command is valid and execute that command, and after that update the status and send a response to other clients.

 ## Architecture